robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

  > <span style="color:red">  !!!
 WARNING !!! </span> now it's unimportant, but you can set the `$HOME` and `shell` of the user from here.

  Once you filled the form up, click on `Add and Edit` button.
-At this point go to the `Roles` settings tab and assign to the user the `User Administrators` roles clicking on the `Add` button:
+At this point, a new dashboard will show (in case it doesn't, click on the svc_authentick just created).
+Click on the `Roles` settings tab and assign to the user the `User Administrators` roles clicking on the `Add` button:

 ![Add administrator role to svc user](images/svc_user-edit.png)